Interested in becoming a PHE? Our application will open in Spring 2026. We look forward to reading your application!

 -

-- Must be present during the fall semester to enroll in the 3 credit training course EDHS 3240: Peer Health Education (may not go abroad during this time)
+- Must be on-Grounds during the fall semester to enroll in the 3 credit training course EDHS 3240: Peer Health Education (may not go abroad during this time)

-- Although we encourage involvement in many other activities at the University and community, applicant must be able to balance other activities with the PHE commitment of 40 hours/semester (approximately 3 hours/week)
+- Although we encourage involvement in many other activities at the University and in the community, applicants must be able to balance other activities with the PHE commitment of 40 hours/semester (approximately 3 hours/week)

 A strong PHE applicant should possess the following qualities: